Universality of Approximate Message Passing algorithms and tensor networks: Main results

 independently for each entry.
 Then $X[\a,i]=p \cdot \widetilde{X}[\a,i]$ and $V[\a,i]=p(1-p) \cdot \widetilde{X}[\a,i]^2$ are the corresponding means and variances.

-When the entries $V[\a,i]$ are heteroskedastic, the singular value spectrum of $\Eb$ does not generally conform to the Marcenko-Pastur law, and the result of Theorem \ref{thm:rect} does not directly apply for this noise matrix $\Eb$.
-However, row and column normalization is typically applied in practice prior to data analysis, with \cite{landa2021biwhitening} suggesting the following normalization scheme: By Sinkhorn's theorem \cite{sinkhorn1967concerning}, there exist diagonal matrices $\D_1 \in \R^{m \times m}$ and $\D_2 \in \R^{n \times n}$ for which

-has all rows summing to $n$ and all columns summing to $m$.
-These may then be used to standardize $\Y$ into the biwhitened matrix
+When the entries $V[\a,i]$ are heteroskedastic, the singular value spectrum of $\Eb$ does not generally conform to the Marcenko-Pastur law.
+However, row and column normalization is typically applied in practice prior to data analysis, with \cite{landa2021biwhitening} suggesting the following normalization scheme: Determine via Sinkhorn iteration two diagonal matrices $\D_1 \in \R^{m \times m}$ and $\D_2 \in \R^{n \times n}$ for which $\S=\D_1 \Vb \D_2$ has all rows summing to $n$ and all columns summing to $m$, and use these to standardize $\Y$ into the biwhitened matrix

-\cite{landa2021biwhitening} proved that such biwhitened count matrices have singular value spectra asymptotically described by the Marcenko-Pastur law, and showed a remarkable empirical agreement with the Marcenko-Pastur law for biwhitened count matrices arising in several domains of application, from single-cell biology to topic modeling of text.
+\cite{landa2021biwhitening} proved that such biwhitened count matrices have singular value spectra asymptotically described by the Marcenko-Pastur law, and showed a remarkable empirical agreement with the Marcenko-Pastur law for matrices arising in several domains of application, from single-cell biology to topic modeling of text.